 Find out more here

-This beautiful lake is located near Esperance… and by near we mean a short boat ride away.
+This beautiful pink lake is located near Esperance… and by near we mean a short boat ride away.

 That’s right, Lake Hellier is on an island – Middle Island to be specific.

 Hillier has a neighbour, just called the Pink Lake, which has unfortunately lost some of its colour over the years.
 Both were discovered in the early 1800s.

 While quite a small lake, Hellier is striking compared to the white sand separating it from the deep blue waters of the ocean.

 This attraction is viewable by air, and you can book a flight above the island from Esperance.